sirrobzeroone/fluid_lib/README.md

 # Universal Fluid API
 This API adds support for `fluid_buffers` inside nodes.
 This means that nodes can contain fluid.
+Simple fluid transfer is also implemented in `fluid_transfer`.
+This mod implements [node_io](https://github.com/auouymous/node_io).
+Note that while it is recommended that you install this mod also, it is not required in order to function. **Enable ALL the mods provided by this "modpack"!**

 ## How to Use
 1. Add the node to the `fluid_container` group.